 - Are working parents who must stay home without pay to care for children who are sick or at home because of school and daycare closures.

 - Are still employed but are not receiving any income because of COVID-19 disruptions to their work situation.

 - Had income of at least $5,000 in 2019 or in the 12 months prior to the date of their application (could be employment income, self-employment income or dividends from a business taxed at the small business rate); and

 - Are or expect to be without employment or self-employment income for at least 14 consecutive days in the initial four-week period.
 For subsequent benefit periods, they expect to have no employment income

 For more information about CERB including how you can apply and whether you can receive CERB while employed, visit our COVID-19 FAQ.

 Other CRA measures to help small businesses

-- Boosting Canada Child Benefit payments by 300$ per child
+- Boosting Canada Child Benefit payments by 300$ per child.

-- The Liaison Officer Service will be available over the phone to discuss tax measures that are being put in place to help small business owners and self-employed individuals in the face of COVID-19.
+- The Liaison Officer Service which will be available over the phone to discuss tax measures that are being put in place to help small business owners and self-employed individuals in the face of COVID-19.
 Request a Liaison Officer here.

 EI sickness benefits

 - The one-week waiting period is waived for 6 months for workers in imposed quarantine or who have been directed to self-isolate.
 Application may still take several weeks.